Wolverhampton (Pendeford) airfield: History

-In June 1950, the airfield hosted the prestigious Kings Cup air race.
+In June 1950, the airfield hosted the Kings Cup air race.
 The winner was Edward Day in his Miles M.14 Hawk Trainer 3 registration G-AKRV.
 A Bristol Brabazon registration G-AGPW (piloted by ex-RAF pilot Bill Pegg) landed at the airfield just after the race had finished, they aircraft then picked up multiple notable people such as Claude Grahame-White.
 In 1953 passenger services from the airport commenced, seeing flights to Ronaldsway Airport on the Isle of Man and being a stop over on flights from Derby to Jersey, and seeing aircraft such as the Douglas DC-3 and de Havilland Dove.
-On 16 May 1953 the airport saw the Wolverhampton Airshow, which saw flyovers of multiple Royal Air Force aircraft including an English Electric Canberra registered WH649,a Fairey Gannet registered VR557 and two Supermarine Seafires.
+On 16 May 1953 the airport saw the Wolverhampton Airshow, which saw flyovers of multiple Royal Air Force aircraft including an English Electric Canberra registered WH649, a Fairey Gannet registered VR557 and two Supermarine Seafires.

-The airport was criticized for having a lack of asphalt runways which Halfpenny Green Airport had, the airport was also criticized for its close proximity to houses and factories, lack of night flying capabilities and customs facilities.
+The airport was criticised for having a lack of asphalt runways which Halfpenny Green Airport had, the airport was also criticised for its close proximity to houses and factories, lack of night flying capabilities and customs facilities.

 Don Everall Ltd. promoted the airfield in the mid-1960s.
 Their fleet of Dakotas was based at Pendeford and they ran a busy flying club which put on displays for the public.

-On 31 December 1970 the airfield closed due to the rising costs of maintaining the airport, rising safety concerns and being sandwiched between Birmingham International and Wolverhampton Halfpenny Green.
+On 31 December 1970 the airfield closed due to the rising costs of maintaining the airport and rising safety concerns.